Create a Survey in less than 60 seconds!

 Conclusion

 Measuring customer satisfaction and taking subsequent action to help the customer should be your primary task every single day.
-If you don’t serve your customers properly, there are high chances that they leave you for your competitors.
+If you don’t serve your customers properly, there are high chance that they leave you for your competitors.
 You don’t want that, do you?
 All of us know that retaining an old customer is much cheaper than acquiring a new customer.

 Mathew Maniyamkott